will-break-it/wallet-architecture/README.md

 # Wallet API

 The primary goals of a well-designed API for a multi-chain digital wallet are to provide the data required to construct transactions and to compute the current state of the wallet.
 This includes aggregating transactions and on-chain events to present wallet history, current balance, and chain-specific features such as stake delegation and rewards.
+Therefore, we aim to provide a feed of any transaction a client's wallet has a relationship with.

 ### What does a wallet need to construct transactions?

 In general, to be able to construct transactions the following data is required:

-- transactions (incoming/ receiving & outgoing/ spending)
+- any transaction related to a client's wallet (incoming/ receiving & outgoing/ spending)
 - staking rewards *if applicable*
 - network/ era specific data, like:
     - protocol parameters (Cardano)